cdpuk/ha-bestway/README.md

 You must have an account with the Bestway mobile app ([Android][bestway-android]/[iOS][bestway-ios]).
 Lay-Z-Spa app credentials will not work.
 Both apps appear to have identical feature sets.

 Bestway uses different API endpoints for EU and US.
-If you get an error stating account could not be found, try using the other api.
+If you get an error stating account could not be found, try using the other endpoint.
 If this does not help, then create a new account under a supported country.

-Confirmed working countries:

-* Germany (euapi)
-* United Kingdom (euapi)

 ## Device Support